cn0047/stash/ed/mysql/index.md

 Index
 -

-If Cardinality to low - index will not uses!
+If Cardinality to low - index will not used!

 Max key length is 767 bytes.